 Important: In the event that the School is included in the compulsory VAT system participants shall be required to pay the additional Value Added Tax.
 Participants shall pay all related bank fees.

-Breakfast, lunch and dinner are not included in the cost of accommodation.
+For those opting for accommodation at the student dormitory, breakfast, lunch and dinner are not included in the price of accommodation.

 Age – The School admits persons above the age of 17.